The more you know about your clients and customers, the easier it is to make them happy — and good communication is essential!

 - Integration capabilities — your CRM tools should be tied together, ideally with an interactive, shared dashboard with immediate updates.
 It enables your employees to resolve customer issues without delay, having up-to-date info at their disposal anytime.
 If you’re wondering about your options, Yummy Software did a ranking of data integration software.

 - Mobility — you’ve probably realized by now how important it is to be able to work from home or other places rather than the office.
+People have now started using CRMs on mobile phones.
 Can you walk while you talk with your clients?

 - Tool efficiency — are you paying more than you need?
 Update your plan or swap the existing tech stack with something more suitable for your company’s communication needs.